-Welcome back to another episode of Tame Impala Synth Sounds; Part 1 was mainly about the Roland Juno-106 patches on 'Currents' and how to recreate them using the original hardware or using software.
-In this article I'm going to look at some of the different sounds used and how to recreate them.
-As I go through I’ll mention the original hardware, the software alternative I use, and then any free software alternatives.
+Welcome back to another episode of Tame Impala Synth Sounds; Part One was mainly about the Roland Juno-106 patches on Currents and how to recreate them using the original hardware or using software.
+In this article I’ll look at some of the other synths used and how to recreate them.
+As I go through I’ll mention the original hardware and the software alternative I’ll use.

 The Less I Know the Better

 This song isn’t actually as synth-heavy as it sounds, although it gets wonderfully layered during the last chorus and outro.
 In the verses a lot of the instrumentation is actually a MIDI-pickup equipped guitar run through a Roland GR-55, a guitar-specific synthesizer / effect unit.
 I don’t own one of these (yet…) so I’m not sure how these sounds were created, but here’s Kevin Parker explanation: